FF Investors Have Opportunity To Lead Futurefuel Corp. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-, Aug.
-6, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against FutureFuel Corp. ("FutureFuel" or the "Company") (NYSE: FF ).
+LOS ANGELES, Aug.
+8, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against FutureFuel Corp. ("FutureFuel" or the "Company") (NYSE: FF ).

 Class Period: August 10, 2023 – May 10, 2024